matheuslazarotto/ColorWheelApp/README.md

 fun as I had studying it.

 Corrections, suggestions or tips are welcomed.
-Free to enjoy, modift and copy it as your will command.
+Free to enjoy, modify and copy it as your will command.

 Implemented by M. Lazarotto (07/12/2020)